chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 #.
 Save and close the ``recipes/default.rb`` file.

 #.
-Upload all of your cookbooks to the Chef server:
+Upload all of your cookbooks to the Chef Infra Server:

    .. code-block:: ruby